Causes and Risk Factors of Dysarthria

 Degenerative diseases are a common cause of dysarthria, affecting individuals as they age.
 Conditions such as Parkinson's disease, Huntington's disease, and multiple sclerosis can result in the deterioration of the muscles involved in speech production.
 These diseases progressively weaken the muscles of the mouth, tongue, and throat, leading to slurred or unclear speech.

-What are some developmental causes of dysarthria?
+mental causes of dysarthria?

 Developmental causes of dysarthria can include delayed speech development in childhood, which may lead to impaired muscle control for speech production.